-- Thanksgiving is the biggest day for home cooking fires, followed by Christmas Day and Christmas Eve.
+Thanksgiving is the biggest day for home cooking fires, followed by Christmas Day and Christmas Eve.

-Homeowners policies generally come with two types of coverage for these incidents: "Med pay" coverage, which pays the direct, immediate medical bills up to the limit of coverage ($5,000 to $10,000 is common), and liability coverage.
-This protects you against the claimant’s possible demands for compensation for other damages, such as pain and suffering, missed work, etc.
+Homeowners policies generally come with two types of coverage for these incidents: "MedPay" coverage, which pays the direct, immediate medical bills up to the limit of coverage ($5,000 to $10,000 is standard), and liability coverage.
+Liability coverage protects you against the claimant’s possible demands for compensation for other damages, like pain and suffering and missed work.

 Settlements for these types of events vary widely, but if someone is seriously injured, a six-figure settlement is not uncommon.

 Winter Damage Prevention Checklist

 Ensure your pipes are well insulated.